ALCO-PoliTO/TheOberSolver/README.md

 # TheOberSolver
-This repository is mantained by ALCO@Politecnico di Torino.
+This repository is maintained by ALCO@Politecnico di Torino.

 ## License